shloksomani/react-terminal-portfolio/README.md

 ## React-terminal-portfolio
 Minimal Portfolio template for Developers built with React.
 Use it to showcase your work, testimonials and other information to clients.
+If you like it give it a :star:
 ## Preview

 ![](react-terminal.gif)